awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

 ### Required variables<a name="envoy-required-config"></a>

 The following environment variable is required for all App Mesh Envoy containers\.

-`APPMESH_VIRTUAL_NODE_NAME`
+This variable can only be used with version `1.15.0` or later of the Envoy image\.
+If you're using an earlier version of the image, then you must set the `APPMESH_VIRTUAL_NODE_NAME` variable instead\.

+`APPMESH_RESOURCE_ARN`
-When you add the Envoy container to a task group, set this environment variable to the name of the virtual node that the task group represents: for example, `mesh/meshName/virtualNode/virtualNodeName`\.
+ When you add the Envoy container to a task group, set this environment variable to the ARN of the virtual node or the virtual gateway that the task group represents\.
+The following list contains example ARNs:
++ **Virtual node** – arn:aws:appmesh:*region\-code*:*111122223333*:mesh/*meshName*/virtualNode/*virtualNodeName*
++ **Virtual gateway** – arn:aws:appmesh:*region\-code*:*111122223333*:mesh/*meshName*/virtualGateway/*virtualGatewayName*
+When using the [App Mesh Preview Channel](preview.md), ARNs must use the *us\-west\-2* region and use `appmesh-preview`, instead of `appmesh`\.
+For example, the ARN of a virtual node in the App Mesh Preview Channel is `arn:aws:appmesh-preview:us-west-2:111122223333:mesh/meshName/virtualNode/virtualNodeName`\.

 ### Optional variables<a name="envoy-optional-config"></a>